 Learning preferences can shift over time, so staying flexible and encouraging a love for learning will help children develop the skills they need to thrive in any educational setting.

-At Sekolah Pelita Harapan (SPH), a leading International School in Indonesia, we recognize that every child is unique and learns in their own way.
+At Sekolah Pelita Harapan (SPH), a leading International School in Indonesia, we recognize that every child is unique and that influences how diverse learners can learn in their own way.
 Our holistic approach to education ensures that students receive personalized learning experiences that cater to their strengths.

 With a strong emphasis on inquiry-based learning and hands-on experiences, SPH provides an environment where children can explore their potential, develop essential life skills, and grow into lifelong learners.